mekhod/iceberg_ship/README.md

 [kaggle competition](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge#Background)

 As obvious, the HH images of both iceberg and ship show bright solid objects.
-However,  the HV images differ significantly; the ship HV image shows a bright object as well as its HH image does, but iceberg HV image hardly shows the presence of a solid object.
+However, the HV images differ significantly; the ship HV image shows a bright object as well as its HH image does, but the iceberg HV image hardly shows the presence of a solid object.
 Here, we try to construct a Convolutional Neural Network (CNN) that can capture this difference.

 ### Benchmark Model
 The following image shows the benchmark CNN model architecture.